NEWS

 Views:

-Why Is My Moka Pot Coffee Bitter?
-The Root Causes
+Why Does Moka Pot Coffee Taste Bitter?
+The Science Behind the Taste

 Before diving into fixes, let’s understand the science: Bitter coffee happens when hot water extracts too many tannins and bitter compounds from the grounds.
 This typically occurs due to one (or more) of these 7 mistakes: